fastoch/NestJS-Concepts/README.md

 That's where we can validate and transform the data that is handed over to the handler, to ensure that it meets
 certain criteria or is in the correct format.

+Pipes are classes that implement the PipeTransform interface.
+They are annotated with the `@Injectable()` decorator.

+For instance, a pipe can validate the data sent in a request to make sure that it conforms with the expected format.
+It's up to us to implement whatever validation rules we want.
+If the data is invalid, the pipe can throw an exception, preventing the route handler from executing.

+Additionally, pipes can transform the data into a more suitable format for processing.
+For example, a pipe can convert a string input into an integer, or parse dates from string representation.

+Built-in pipes like `ValidationPipe`, `ParseIntPipe`, etc. offer some common validation and transformation.
+But we can also create custom pipes to handle specific requirements.

+If at any point during the request handling there is an unhandled error, NestJS will return a "500 internal error" by default.
+However, we can manually throw standard HTTP exceptions and be a bit more descriptive.
+We can even customize error handling through **Exception Filters**.

+# 13. Filters

+Exception filters are classes that implement the `ExceptionFilter` interface.
+And they are decorated with the `@Catch()` decorator.

+They can catch exceptions thrown by any part of the request handling process, including:
+- guards
+- interceptors
+- pipes
+- route handlers

+When an exception is caught, the filter determines how to handle it and what response to send.

+For example we can have a global exception filter that can catch all exceptions, log the error details, and return a standard error response to the client.

+This ensures that the clients receive consistent error messages, and that sensitive information is not exposed.

+Exception filters provide a centralized way of handling errors, and maintain the stability and security of our app.